santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 3.md

 >
 > **Your answer:**

 1. A record number of accusations does not necessarily suggest a bent police force.
 2. There have always been dishonest, sometimes corrupt police in Victoria, just as in other jurisdictions.

-3. 52 Victorian police officers from a workforce of around 12,800 have been stood down
+3. 52 Victorian police officers from a workforce of around 12,800 have been stood down while being investigated for criminal acts.
-4. should perhaps come as no surprise.

-5. The number represents 0.42 per cent of the total police workforce.
+4. The number represents 0.42 per cent of the total police workforce.
-6. this is a record number does not necessarily suggest that Victoria's police officers have suddenly become more dishonest.
+5. The fact that this is a record number does not necessarily suggest that Victoria's police officers have suddenly become more dishonest.
-7. What it does suggest is that their transgressions are being more rigorously investigated and prosecuted.
+6. What it does suggest is that their transgressions are being more rigorously investigated and prosecuted.

+Analysis:

+Argument Structure:

+- Premises: 1, 2, 3, 4
+- Sub-conclusion: 5
+- Main conclusion: 6